Power of Attorney: What's That About?

 Invalidation made by a court

-Further, it is not a requirement to formally file your POA, however, some sates require that specific types of POAs be filed with a court or a government office before they can be deemed valid; so it is best to check your state's requirements beforehand.
+Further, it is not a requirement to formally file your POA.
+However, some states require that specific types of POAs be filed with a court or a government office before they can be deemed valid.
+Therefore, it is best to check your state's requirements beforehand.

 Example POA Situation